-- The strings wrap around the deep water submerged oxygenator plants and stems of upright plants.
+- The strings wrap around the deep water submerged oxygenator plants and stems of upright plants on the deeper shelves.

-- Toads lay egg strings among the plant growth well under the water surface.
+- Toads lay egg strings well under the water surface.
 So an emergent pond plant with at least 4″ of submerged, upright bushy growth is useful.

 - The stems of a plant like this Caltha palustris which are under the water surface will be used by the female toad to inter-twine her spawn.